Fiserv/banking-hub/docs/release-notes/ESF Release Notes 2024.1.md

 <span style="font-size: 22px; ">Get Party Account Relationship-ByAcct, Get Party Account Relationship-ByParty</span> *API Explorer > Accountholder > Party Account Relationship Service*

-- Fixed the issue in the "Phone" field where an invalid value such as +1-00-0000000 was returned in the response<br>
+- We resolved the issue with the "Phone" field where an invalid value as "+1-00-0000000" was returned in the response<br>
-**Impacted fields:**
+**Impacted Fields:**
   - PartyAcctRelRec/PartyAcctRelInfo/PartyRef/PersonPartyListInfo/Contact/PhoneNum/Phone
   - PartyAcctRelRec/PartyAcctRelInfo/PartyRef/OrgPartyListInfo/Contact/PhoneNum/Phone

 <span style="font-size: 22px; ">Get Party Account Relationship-ByParty</span> *API Explorer > Accountholder > Party Account Relationship Service*

-- Fixed the issue in the "PartyAcctRelDesc" field (PartyAcctRelRec/PartyAcctRelInfo/PartyAcctRelData/PartyAcctRelDesc) where numeric value was getting assigned instead of the description from Premier Relationship Specifications
+- We resolved the issue with the “PartyAcctRelDesc” field where numeric value was returned in the response instead of the actual description as per the premier relationship specifications

 - Fixed the issue in the EnumDesc fields where the value set for one tenant on Premier was getting assigned to the value set for another tenant on Premier<br>
 **Impacted fields:**